Fox's Book of Martyrs

 "Pilgrim's Progress" is truly the rehearsal of Bunyan's own spiritual

 experiences.
-He himself had been the 'man cloathed in
+He himself had been the 'man clothed in Rags, with his Face from

-Rags, with his Face from his own House, a Book in his hand, and a great Burden
+his own House, a Book in his hand, and a great Burden upon his Back.'
+After he

-upon his Back.'
-After he had realized that Christ was his Righteousness, and
+had realized that Christ was his Righteousness, and that this did not depend on

-that this did not depend on "the good frame of his Heart"-or, as we
+"the good frame of his Heart"-or, as we should say, on his

-should say, on his feelings-"now did the Chains fall off my legs
+feelings-"now did the Chains fall off my legs indeed."
+His had been

-indeed."
-His had been Doubting Castle and Sloughs of Despond, with much of
+Doubting Castle and Sloughs of Despond, with much of

 the Valley of Humiliation and the Shadow of Death.
-But, above all, it is a book
+But, above

-of Victory.
-Once when he was leaving the doors of the
+all, it is a book of Victory.
+Once when he was

-courthouse where he himself had been defeated, he wrote: "As I was going
+defeated, he wrote: "As I was going forth of the doors, I had much

-forth of the doors, I had much ado to bear saying to them, that I carried the
+ado to bear saying to them, that I carried the peace of God along with

-peace of God along with me."
-In his vision was ever the Celestial City,
+me."
+In his vision was ever the Celestial City, with all its bells

-wounded, shamed and fallen, yet in the end "more than conqueror through
+ringing.
+He had fought Apollyon constantly, and often wounded, shamed and fallen, yet in the end "more than conqueror

-Him that loved us."
+through Him that loved us."

 His